Skip to main content

 Intermediate

-When you suspect a has violated the legal and ethical boundaries set by the ADA or GINA, a structured, methodical approach is necessary.
+When you suspect a wellness program has violated the legal and ethical boundaries set by the ADA or GINA, a structured, methodical approach is necessary.
 This process moves from internal assessment and documentation to external action.
 It is a journey of reclaiming agency over your personal health narrative within a corporate structure.

 The initial steps are critical for building a coherent and evidence-based case should you need to escalate your concerns.
 Think of this as preparing a clinical record of the program’s impact and your interactions with it, allowing for a clear diagnosis of the potential violation.